 Skills Reform Consultations

-To support the future growth and prosperity of our nation, the Australian Commonwealth, State and Territory governments are committed to improving the vocational education and training (VET) system through Skills Reform.
+To support the future growth and prosperity of our nation, the Australian, State and Territory governments are committed to improving the vocational education and training (VET) system through Skills Reform.

-Have your say about improving the way we design qualifications and training in the VET sector.
+Have your say or read feedback from stakeholders about how to improve the way we design qualifications and training in the VET sector.

 Have your say to support the delivery of high-quality training in the VET sector.

-Be part of the Skills Reform and have your say on immediate reforms to:
+Be part of Skills Reform and have your say to:

 - strengthen the role of industry and employers in the VET system